 \subsection{Bootstrap-based EVSI computation}

-The second term on the EVSI formula in (\ref{evsi}) is the ENB and can be estimated following the same generic bootstrap algorithm given in Section 2.3.
-Therefore, to compute EVSI, we need to estimate the first term.
+The second term on the RHS of the EVSI formula in (\ref{evsi}) is the ENB under current information and can be estimated following the same bootstrap algorithm given in Section \ref{s_evpi}.
+Therefore, to compute EVSI, it remains to estimate the first term.
 As the equation for EVSI implies, the nested computation of the two expectations generally gives rises to nested Monte Carlo algorithms (\citealp{Ades_Lu_Claxton_2004}; \citealp{Kunst_etal_2020}).
-Our non-parametric specification of $\eta$ gives rise to a nested algorithm based on the Bayesian bootstrap.
-We note that, because the Bayesian bootstrap allows one to interpret $D^t$ as a random draw from the population that has generated $d$, we can use $D^t$ to also generate the sample for the planned future study.
-We can generate a random draw from $D^*$ through another level of sampling.
-Specifically, let $m$ be the size of the future sample.
-We then take a (second level of) bootstrap sample from $D^{(t)}$, called $D^{(*t)}=(X^{(*t)}, Y^{(*t)})$, as our future sample of size $n^*$ given $\theta^{(t)}$ (and consequently $\pi^{(t)}$).
-Note that, since we drew $D^{(*t)}$ under the assumption of $\pi^{(t)}$s being the true risks for the population individuals, we generate $Y^{(*t)}_i$s from Bernoulli distributions with their corresponding true risks being the success probabilities.
-Next, we update the original prediction risk model based on the pooled dataset of $D^{(+t)} = (D, D^{(*t)})$ as well as the predicted risk vector of $\pi\left(X^{(+t)}, \hat{\theta}^{(t)} \right)$ obtained from the updated model.
+Similarly, we will employ a nested Bayesian bootstrap algorithm.
+We note that, because the Bayesian bootstrap allows one to interpret $d^t$ as a random draw from the population that has generated $d$, we can use $d^t$ to also generate the sample for the planned future study.
+Specifically, we take a (second level of) bootstrap sample from $d^{(t)}$, called $d^{(*t)}=(\mathbf{x}^{(*t)}, y^{(*t)})$, as our future sample of size $n^*$ given $\theta^{(t)}$.
+Note that, since we drew $d^{(*t)}$ under the assumption of $\pi^{(t)}$s being the true risks for the population individuals, we generate $Y^{(*t)}_i$s from Bernoulli distributions with their corresponding true risks being the success probabilities.
+Next, we update the original prediction risk model based on the pooled dataset of $d^{(+t)} = (d, d^{(*t)})$ as well as the predicted risk vector of $\pi\left(\mathbf{x}^{(+t)}, \hat{\theta}^{(t)} \right)$ obtained from the updated model.
 The bootstrap-based EVSI computation algorithm presented in Algorithm~\ref{alg-voi}.